 We think of Millennials as the up-and-coming generation.
 But they’re already here.
-And according to a 2015 Elance survey, 28% already hold management positions.
+And 83% of workers have seen Millennials in management positions.
 Consider also that in a few years, Generation Z’s front-runners will be heading to the workforce themselves.
 So it’s time to consider the impact that Millennials will have on employee development and training.

 Expect them to shake up old concepts about work-based training.
 They’ll see learning in everything from work tasks to social functions and will find a way to blur the lines between learning and working.